Cloud Migration for a Regional Logistics Platform

 Overview

-A regional logistics company needed to migrate their entire infrastructure to Azure before their data center lease expired, without disrupting the 24/7 operations that processed 50,000 shipments daily.
-We completed the migration in six months with zero unplanned downtime, reduced infrastructure costs by 35%, and enabled the real-time tracking capabilities their customers had been demanding.
+A regional logistics company needed to migrate their .NET Framework and AngularJS platform off colocated servers in a data center and onto Azure, modernizing to .NET 8 and Angular along the way, all without disrupting the 24/7 operations that processed 50,000 shipments daily.
+We completed the migration and modernization in six months with zero unplanned downtime, reduced infrastructure costs by 35%, and enabled the real-time tracking capabilities their customers had been demanding.

 The Challenge